davmac314/tosaithe/doc/TSBP.md

  * The entry point receives a single argument, a pointer to the `tosaithe_loader_data` structure (see **Loader data structure** below).
 Pointers within the `tosaithe_loader_data` structure (and any referenced structures) use physical addresses.
- * UEFI Boot Services are not available.
+ * UEFI Boot Services are not available. \
    Note: UEFI Runtime services may be available.
+ * Page tables have been constructed to implement the address mappings discussed in the next section.

+The Page Attribute Table (PAT) is set up (via the `IA32_PAT` MSR) with the following entries:

+ * 0 - 06; Write-back (WB)
+ * 1 - 04; Write-throught (WT)
+ * 2 - 07; Uncached, overridable by MTRRs (UC-)
+ * 3 - 00; Uncached (UC)
+ * 4 - 05; Write protected (WP)
+ * 5 - 01; Write combining (WC)

+The GDT and page tables will both be located in memory marked in the memory map as bootloader reclaimable (type `0x1000`).
+See the **Tosaithe Memory Map** section.

-## Address Mappings
+### Address Mappings

+On entry to the kernel, a virtual-to-physical mapping of memory addresses has been established by the bootloader, as follows:

- * On entry to kernel, physical memory (as described in the memory map provided) is mapped linearly at address 0 and again at `0xFFFF_8000_0000_0000` (i.e. the lowest higher-half address in 4-level paging mode).
+ * Physical memory (as described in the memory map provided) is mapped linearly at address 0 (i.e. identity-mapped), and is also mapped (mirrored) at `0xFFFF_8000_0000_0000`, i.e. the lowest higher-half address in 4-level paging mode.
- * Regardless of the memory map provided, the entire first 4GB will be identity mapped (with mapping mirrored in the top-half); this allows for LAPIC/IOAPIC access for example.
+ * Regardless of the memory map provided, the entire first 4GB will be identity mapped (with mapping mirrored in the top-half). \
+   Note: this allows for LAPIC/IOAPIC access, for example.
- * The kernel is mapped according to its virtual load address, which must be 0xFFFF_FFFF_8000_0000 or greater, putting it in the range (-2gb, 0).
+ * The kernel is mapped according to its virtual load address, which must be 0xFFFF_FFFF_8000_0000 or greater, putting it in the range [-2gb, 0). \
    Note: this allows for efficient code generation using the "kernel" model provided by GCC (`-mcmodel=kernel`) for example, and prevents conflict with other mappings.
  * Any mapped memory is mapped using pages of an unspecified (and possibly heterogeneous) size.

- * The kernel is free to modify the bootloader-provided page tables, but there are no guarantees made as to their location or structure.
+The kernel is free to modify the bootloader-provided page tables, but there are no guarantees made as to their exact location or structure.
 It is recommended that the kernel establish its own page tables as early as possible.

 ## Loader Data Structure

-The kernel entry point is provided with a pointer to an instance of a `tosaithe_loader_data` structure, which the bootloader fills to provide system information to the kernel.
+The kernel entry point is provided with a pointer to an instance of a `tosaithe_loader_data` structure (see **Entry To Kernel**), which the bootloader fills to provide information to the kernel.
+The structure contains information about the system (including a memory map), pointers to firmware tables, and parameters such as kernel command line and ramdisk location.

-It contains the following fields:
+Values are mandatory unless otherwise specified.
+Optional pointer values will contain null (`0`) if not present.

+The loader data structure contains three groups of fields: basic information, firmware information, and framebuffer information.

+### Basic Information

+The first group of fields in the loader data structure represent information about the bootloader (in the form of a version field), kernel parameters such as command line and ramdisk, and system memory map.

+The fields are as follows:

 - `uint32_t signature` - the loader signature, should be "TSLD" (from first i.e. least-significant to last i.e. most-significant byte)
 - `uint32_t version` - the version of the protocol being used by the bootloader.
 - `uint32_t flags` - currently unused.
-- `const char *cmdline` - a pointer to the command line string, a nul-terminated string in UTF-8 encoding.
+- `const char *cmdline` - an optional pointer to the command line string, a nul-terminated string in UTF-8 encoding.
 - `tsbp_mmap_entry *memmap` - pointer to the system-provided memory map; see below.
 - `uint32_t memmap_entries` - number of entries in memory map (via `memmap`)
 - `tsbp_kernel_mapping *kern_map` - pointer to kernel segment mapping table.
 Specifies where each